 If you find a decent gluten-free bread, I’d really like to know about it, please.

-Update: I do enjoy a few brands of gluten-free bread – like Canyon Bakehouse and Outside the Breadbox (Colorado only), but bread is not the same as it once was.
-I find toasting gluten-free bread makes a world of difference in taste.
-Cold bread, forget it.
-It’s not worth the calories.
+Update: I enjoy a few brands of gluten-free bread these days, including Canyon Bakehouse and Outside the Breadbox (Colorado only), and I even bake gluten-free sandwich bread and gluten-free sourdough bread, but bread is not the same as it once was.

 (8) Eating at a Friend’s House